 What internet speed do I need?

 For live lessons with video, a stable connection of at least 5 Mbps download speed is recommended.
-Self-paced programmes with recorded video lessons require less bandwidth and can often accommodate slower connections.
+Self-paced programmes with recorded video lessons require less bandwidth and accommodate slower connections.
 Most providers also offer downloadable resources for offline study.

 Are online British curriculum schools accredited?